interstate-labs/urc/README.md

 # Universal Registry Contract

+**These standards are currently under review / feedback and are not audited.**

 The URC is a universal contract for…
 - anyone to **register** for proposer commitments
 - anyone to **slash** proposers that break commitments